OTRS/otrs/INSTALL.md

 Use the following script to get an overview of all installed and required cpan modules.

     shell> perl /opt/otrs/bin/otrs.CheckModules.pl

 To install missing Perl modules, you can:

 ###a) Install the packages via the package manager of your Linux distribution.

 - For Red Hat, CentOS, Fedora or compatible systems:

     shell> yum install "perl(Digest::MD5)"

 - For SUSE Linux Enterprise Server, openSUSE or compatible systems: first determine the name of the package the module is shipped in.
 Usually the package for My::Module would be called "perl-My-Module".

     shell> zypper search Digest::MD5

 Then install:

     shell> zypper install perl-Digest-MD5

 - For Debian, Ubuntu or compatible systems first determine the name of the package the module is shipped in.
 Usually the package for My::Module would be called "libmy-module-perl".

     shell> apt-get search Digest::MD5

 Then install:

     shell> apt-get install libdigest-md5-perl

 Please note that it might be that you can't find all modules or their required versions in your distribution repository, in that case you might choose to install those modules via CPAN (see below).

-- or -
+###or

 ###b) Install the required modules via the CPAN shell

 note that when you're on Linux you should run CPAN as your superuser account because the modules should be accessible both by the OTRS account and the account under which the web server is running.

     shell> perl -MCPAN -e shell;
     ...